 The integrated temperature sensor is most accurate in environments where there is plenty of airflow around it.
-When the ENVIROMUX-MICRO is mounted in a location with little or no airflow, the integrated temperature sensor may be less accurate due to heat generated by nearby electronics.
-An "Offset" field is provided (for the integrated temperature sensor only) to allow you to enter a value that will compensate for stagnant air.
-The recommended Offset value in environments with little or no air movement is -1.5°C. The field will accept a value between -2.5° to 0° C.
+When the E-MICRO-T(RHP) is mounted in a location with little or no airflow, the integrated temperature sensor may be less accurate due to heat generated by nearby electronics.
+An "Offset" field is provided (for the integrated temperature sensor only (and humidity sensor in -TRHP model)) to allow you to enter a value that will compensate for stagnant air.
+The recommended Offset value in environments with little or no air movement is -1.5°C. The field will accept a value between -2.5° to 0° C. (For humidity offset, enter a value in percentage.)